robkingsbury/bndstat/util/README.template.md

 DEBUGEXAMPLE

+## Throughput Package

+Device stats are available programmatically via the *throughput* package.
+See http://godoc.org/github.com/robkingsbury/bndstat/throughput for the GoDoc package documentation.

 ## Supported Platforms

 As of v0.4.0, only Linux is supported.
 The Linux library relies on information from `/proc/net/dev` so it *should* work on most Linux systems.
 Very long device names would probably make the output look a little wonky since the column width is static right now.